 Who should study this course?

-This course is for students with a completed undergraduate degree looking to develop their knowledge and skills in the area of social research.
+This course is for students with a completed undergraduate degree looking to develop their knowledge and skills in the area of social research, and who are seeking employment in a range of sectors, or further study for a PhD in Geography or another social science.

 - Social Research Methods (Population and Welfare) MSc